Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-nodemcu.md

 error: espcomm_upload_mem failed
 ```

 This means the port is not properly selected.
-Refer to the [Configure Device USB Port](http://127.0.0.1:8000/getting-started/losant-iot-dev-kits/environment-setup/#configure-device-usb-port) step of the environment setup instructions.
+Refer to the [Configure Device USB Port](/getting-started/losant-iot-dev-kits/environment-setup/#configure-device-usb-port) step of the environment setup instructions.

 After the upload is complete, the Serial Monitor should start printing information about it connecting to WiFi and Losant.
-Then when you click the button, it will print “Button Pressed!”
+Push the button you wired up in the breadboard, and the Serial Monitor will print “Button Pressed!”

 ![Serial Output](/images/getting-started/losant-iot-dev-kits/builder-kit/serial-output.png "Serial Output")